RedHate/Hakai-MPC/README.md

 	for d in $CARDS; do if [ "$CARD"!="ACVA" ]; then echo "$d"; fi; done;

 Once you isolate the 2nd card's name issue the command above with a path to your own wave to send it to the usb sound card device...
 Might be fun to audio-brand the start up.
 However currently I would say that using a USB soundcard for sampling and playback within the MPC software is not a realistic desire just due to design.

+There does appear to be some stuff on thekikgen's repo, but if not analyzed the content yet to see if there's been progress made here.
+Feel free to look https://github.com/TheKikGen/MPC-LiveXplore/tree/master/conf

 I need to proof read more and commit less.